 About Penelope

-Penelope is a female Golden Retriever about 5 years old.
+Penelope is a female Golden Retriever over 5 years old.
 Carefully selected as a great representative of her breed, Erica decided to make her part of their program.
 Erica has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level